-DO DON'T BE AFRAID TO See the whole person in front of you.
-You Use the word "see," "look," etc., to a blind can talk to an individual but not to an person. abstraction, such as a disability.
-Ask a person with a speech impairment to repeat something.
-Tell the candidate what you want done on the job and give them an opportunity to say Repeat something that a person with a how they can help you accomplish that. hearing impairment might not have heard or read completely from your lips.
-Use simple and concrete language when interviewing a candidate with obvious learning disabilities.
+DON'T BE AFRAID TO

+- Use the word "see," "look," etc., to a blind person. - Ask a person with a speech impairment to repeat something. - Repeat something that a person with a hearing impairment might not have heard or read completely from your lips. - Use simple and concrete language when interviewing a candidate with obvious learning disabilities.